Backup & Restore #

 1. Create a new Service with the same configuration as the existing one.
 See Showing information about a Service and Create a new Service.
 Make sure to apply your changes before continuing.

-2. Download the backup from the existing service.
+2. Download the manual backup from the existing service.

-3. Upload the backup to the new service.
+3. Upload the manual backup to the new service.

-4. Restore the backup to the new service.
+4. Restore the manual backup to the new service.

 5. Link the new service to your app(s).
 If you want to replace the old service, unlink the old service and link the new service with the same environment key.

-Use backup:upload FILE to upload a backup to a given Servie, e.g. database:
+Use backup:upload FILE to upload a manual backup to a given Servie, e.g. database:

 setops -p <PROJECT> -s <STAGE> --service database backup:upload backup.psqlcustom